gbabohernest/100-Days-of-Code/progress/progress.md

 **Thoughts**

 - Despite a week of writing exams, I persevered and completed the project i was working on before and I was able to learn asynchronous javascript.
 I am looking forward to my next project where I am hoping to implement new concepts and up skill my knowledge of the language.

+## Day 50 - 58 [July 26, 2023]

+**Today's Progress**

+- Started learning React basics

+- Learn about components, state, and props in react

+- Learn how to add styles to a react component

+- Learn how to pass data to a component using props in react

+- Completed a Frontend Project with dropdown navigation and toggle functionalities

+**Thoughts**

+- The week has been a great week for learning.
+I started my journey of learning a Javascript library called React.
+I learned about the basic concepts of react, how it is use.
+What are components, and also what are props and state and how they relate to a component.